 (American, 1913–1980) was an important painter in the New York School of Abstract Expressionism, influential for his playful integration of abstract elements into figurative scenes.
 Born Philip Goldstein in Montreal, Canada, Guston’s family moved to Los Angeles when he was a child.
-As a teenager, Guston became fascinated with art and attended the Los Angeles Manual Arts High School, with his fellow future-artist, Jackson Pollock
+As a teenager, Guston became fascinated with art, and attended the Los Angeles Manual Arts High School with Jackson Pollock

 .
 Guston then enrolled at the Otis Art Institute for several months in the 1930s before becoming active with the mural movement, and Mexican artists such as José Clemente Orozco